oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

    ![image](./images/lab-3/cline-2.png " ")

+   > [!NOTE]
-   > :note: Note the tool name, followed by the arguments.
+   > Note the tool name, followed by the arguments.
 In this case, Cline wants to "see" what database connections are available.

 5. Select the <kbd>Approve</kbd> button to allow the Agent to continue its plan.